 It took the mathematics community 358 years to prove Fermat’s Last Theorem, talk about staying with a problem for long.

-PS: Next time someone please give mathematicians enough paper to write their theorems and proofs 🙂
+PS: Next time can someone please give mathematicians enough paper to write their theorems and proofs 🙂